luyadev/luya/docs/guide/luya-package-dev.md

 |type|description
 |----|----------
 |extension|Is used when you have blocks, helpers, assets, widgets, components and other files but no module or controller.
-|module|Can contain the same as luya-extension but also modules and controllers.
+|module|Can contain the same as an extension but also modules and controllers which needs to be registered in the config of the application.

 In this guide we will give you a very basic step by step instruction in **how to create an extension** with a block for the cms which will be distributed over the packagist package manager.